rahul5r/To-Do-List-Flask-App/README.md

 * Click the "Completed" button next to a task to mark it as finished.
 * Click the "Update" button to update that task.
 * Click the "Delete" button to remove a task permanently.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or find any issues, please feel free to open an issue or submit a pull request.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request